 NOTE: I am actively looking for post-docs, graduate students, and undergraduate students to work in the below research areas with me.

+I have been conducting basic research while also being involved in industry/policy settings for almost 20 years.
 I believe basic research that comes from large-scale measurements and data analyses synergizes well with operationalizing new solutions and conducting structured research investigations into real-world cybersecurity and Internet security problems.
 My research involves large-scale measurements, data analyses, and system development.
 Areas and protocols that I work most directly with include securing core Internet protocols like the Domain Name System (DNS) with DNSSEC, security approaches to inter-domain routing in the Border Gateway Protocol (BGP), Distributed Denial of Service (DDoS) attacks, secure cryptographic key learning for dependent systems using DNS-based Authentication of Named Entities (DANE), and ways to apply DANE to opportunistic object-level and session-level security to these and other arenas.
 My research has applicability in settings like cybersecurity information sharing (STIX/TAXII, Communities of Trust, etc.), securing email, a security substrate for Internet of Things (IoT) deployments, mobile Healthcare (mHealth), and CyberPhysical Systems (CPS).

 As part of my past, present, and future research, I maintain a number of measurement sites and tools.
 For example, I have monitored, analyzed and produced research findings about DNSSEC for over 13 years (since shortly after it was standardized), and maintain the public archive of these measurements and results at SecSpider.
 This is the longest running (and still active) monitoring and longitudinal tracking system of the global rollout of DNSSEC (it is currently 13 years old).
 Its longitudinal database has over 10 billion records in it, which date back to the very beginning of the DNSSEC global rollout.
-I am also the maintainer of libSmaug, which is a programmatic API for a reference implementation for the DANE protocol suite (S/MIME, OPENPGP, and a few other components from DANE), and a Thunderbird extension to libSmaug that is a proof of concept for securing end-to-end email.
+I am also the maintainer of libCanute, which is a programmatic API for a reference implementation for the DANE protocol suite (S/MIME, OPENPGP, and a few other components from DANE), and a Thunderbird extension to libSmaug that is a proof of concept for securing end-to-end email.